href="https://use.typekit.net/nzx7mwq.css">

 Free Resources

-Our free e-course on Self-Soothing Touch
+Our free video e-course

 Coaching: executive, team, and one on one coaching Offered in person/online, in Ithaca, NY, and beyond